mmcdermott/running_literature_review/research_artifacts/Quick Hits Summaries.md

       1) Lottery Ticket
       2) Unstructured sparsity: https://myrtle.ai/wp-content/uploads/2019/06/IEEEformatMyrtle.ai_.21.06.19_b.pdf, https://arxiv.org/pdf/2008.11849.pdf
       3)
-    - Warrants deeper dive in main doc? (options: No, Not at present, Maybe, At least partially, Yes)
+    - Warrants deeper dive in main doc?
+Not at present, but if I pursue a project in this space then yes.
   * **Detailed Methodology**:
     RigL uses the following algorithm:
       1) Start with random sparsity.
 Train a while.